 “Days passed and he failed to come back to Us,” Bahá’u’lláh recorded.
 “Eventually, there came another messenger who informed Us that the people [leaders] had given up what they originally had purposed.”
 (15)

 The original emissary sent word to Bahá’u’lláh that the august body of religious leaders had failed to arrive at a decision.
 They had been stunned by Bahá’u’lláh’s challenge.
 They could not agree upon a miracle for Bahá’u’lláh to perform.
-They could not now even agree upon the widsom of letting Bahá’u’lláh attempt to perform a miracle of any kind.
+They could not now even agree upon the wisdom of letting Bahá’u’lláh attempt to perform a miracle of any kind.
 They had expected an outright refusal from Bahá’u’lláh.
 They had planned to use this refusal to denounce Him as a fraud.
 Now they were deeply concerned about the danger of giving Bahá’u’lláh any opportunity to perform a miracle; even if they were ever able to agree upon one definite miracle.
 They

 decided that it would be safer to drop the matter entirely.
 They were interested in a victory over Bahá’u’lláh that would debase Him, not in offering Him an opportunity to exalt Himself at their expense.
 These religious leaders could not find any satisfactory answer to the troublesome question they kept asking themselves: “What if Bahá’u’lláh should actually perform the miracle?”

 The news of their challenge to Bahá’u’lláh, and of His bold reply, was given widespread publicity.
 The original emissary, Hasan-i-’Ammú, made the story everywhere known.
-He travelled to Perisa, and while in Tihrán, told the story in person to the Foreign Minister.
+He travelled to Persia, and while in Tihrán, told the story in person to the Foreign Minister.
 (16)

 When Bahá’u’lláh was informed of the decision of the religious leaders in reply to His offer, He said: “We have through this all-satisfying, all-embracing message which We sent, revealed and vindicated the miracles of all the Prophets, inasmuch as We left the choice to the ‘ulamás [clergy] themselves, undertaking to reveal whatever they would decide upon.”
 (17)